Unilever Logo

 Unilever Logo History

 In 1929, the soap company Lever Brothers (UK) merged with the margarine company Margarine Unie (Holland).
 As a result, all of their brands became part of Unilever’s single entity.
-Over time, the number of assets grew to 1,600, which was not profitable in terms of marketing.
+Over time, the number of assets grew to 1,600, which was not profitable for marketing.
 The managers decided to keep only the most profitable and promising brands, reducing their number to 900.
 This happened in 2001, after the adoption of a new development strategy.
 And now there are half as many.

 1967 – 2004